 WordPress is the most popular content management system, attracting many hackers wanting to exploit such a rich ecosystem for their benefit.
-Supply chain attacks are one of the methods they use to gain unauthorized remote access to websites.
+WordPress supply chain attacks are one of the methods they use to gain unauthorized remote access to websites.

 While not as widely used as XSS or SQL injections, supply chain attacks can be equally or more insidious by infiltrating the sources we consider safe: the software powering the plugins and themes that make our site work.

-This article explores supply chain attacks and the consequences that come with them, and also what you can do as a website owner to prevent them.
+This article explores WordPress supply chain attacks, their consequences, and what you can do as a website owner to prevent them.